bolt/docs/source/contenttypes-and-records.md

 The contenttypes in Bolt are defined in the file `app/config/contenttypes.yml`.
-You can edit this file directly, or from within the Bolt interface under Settings > Contenttypes.
+You can edit this file directly, or from within the Bolt interface under Configuration > Contenttypes.
 Each distinct group of content can have its own Contenttype, to enable the user to store the content as needed.
 Fields can be added later on, and settings can be changed, so nothing is set in stone.